 A qualification, HE credits or relevant experience may count towards your course at Brighton, and could mean that you do not have to take some elements of the course or can start in year 2 or 3.

-In preparing a Fine Art Printmaking application portfolio please consider that we are looking for applicants with a demonstrable interest in one or more of the following:
+When preparing your online portfolio please consider that we are looking for applicants with a demonstrable interest in one or more of the following:

 - graphic fine art languages